 That's unconstitutional.

-That's That's a matter of fact, that's a matter of law.
+That's a matter of law.

-I thought the Supreme Court, I thought they had a strong case, they decided not to take it up.
+I thought the Supreme Court, I thought they had a strong case.

-Then you have the case in Georgia where you have a consent agreement after a lawsuit by all these varying democratic groups, and they had two sets of signature verification standards, one for in-person voting, which was stringent, and another more relaxed standard for those that were involved in mail in ballots.
+Then you have the case in Georgia where you have a consent agreement after a lawsuit by all these varying Democratic groups, and they had two sets of signature verification standards, one for in-person voting, which was stringent, and another more relaxed standard for those that were involved in mail-in ballots.

-And then you have in the state of Wisconsin uh a slam dunk case, as far as I could see, and in that state, it's clear they don't allow early voting.
+And then you have in the state of Wisconsin, a slam-dunk case as far as I could see.

-And in that particular case, if you follow state law, if you follow court precedent, if you follow the state constitution, uh then it it's crystal clear on the law, and now you've got yourself a situation where the results now weren't legal or constitutional.
+And in that particular case, if you follow state law, if you follow court precedent, if you follow the state constitution, then it's crystal clear on the law.

-Oh sounds a lot like Donald Trump and Trump supporters.
+Oh, sounds a lot like Donald Trump and Trump supporters.

 Listen.